perduta/teos/README.md

 ## Conclusion

 We dare to hope that this little work of ours could become an interesting alternative to the original `eosc` CLI, and maybe one day be included as part of EOS codebase.
+To our knowledge this is the first fully cross-platform EOS client, and also a good foundation for an EOS API.